 Enter the two-letter abbreviation for the state where the project is located.
+For states or provinces in other countries, enter any appropriate abbreviation.

 2.5 - Country

 Enter the country where the project is located.
 Enter "United States" for projects in the United States (not US, USA, etc).